Marketing mix refers to the different elements involved in the marketing of a good or service- the 4 P’s- Product, Price, Promotion and Place.

 Why is packaging important?

-- Provide information about the product (its ingredients, price, expiry dates etc.)
+- It provide information about the product (its ingredients, price, manufacturing and expiry dates etc.)

-- To help consumers recognize the product (the brand name and logo will help identify what product it is)
+- To help consumers recognize the product (the brand name and logo on the packaging will help identify what product it is)

 Product Life Cycle (PLC)